ropensci/rfishbase/inst/doc/rfishbase/source/rfishbase.md

 # Accessing FishBase data from R

+In addition to its web-based interface, FishBase provides machine readable XML files for `ri I(sprintf("%d", length(fish.data))) ir` of its species entries.
 The `rfishbase` package works by creating a cached copy of all data on FishBase currently available in XML format.
 Caching increases the speed of queries and places minimal demands on the FishBase server, which in